-With summer coming to an end in Jefferson City, now is a great time to get a kick start on air conditioner maintenance.
+With summer ending in Jefferson City, now is a great time to get a head start on air conditioner maintenance.

-If you haven’t cleaned it recently, it could be full of mud and yard waste.
-This collection can decrease your unit’s efficiency and cause it to break down.
+If you haven’t washed it lately, it could be full of mud and yard refuse.
+This accumulation can limit your unit’s efficiency and cause it to malfunction.
 Or wear it down sooner.

-We recommend having your air conditioning system professionally maintained once a year.
+We recommend having your air conditioning system professionally serviced annually.
 Why?
-A clean system can be more energy efficient, which could save you money on utility costs.
+A clean system can be more energy efficient, which could save you money on utility expenses.

-Regular AC maintenance also helps our technicians locate and address minor issues before they develop into costly problems.
+Consistent AC maintenance also helps our technicians locate and take care of small issues before they become high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing